The Big Squeeze, aka the California Water Model

 TAKEAWAYS FOR ACTION

-Work with your local non-profit water defender groups and ask them to join LIV to advocate for our water agenda in 2023.
-Check this webpage for the agenda coming soon, or contact us.
-The heart of the agenda will be this:
+Work with your local non-profit water defender groups and ask them to join LIV to advocate for this key water agenda for the 2023 legislative session:

 Cross-regional supply projects undermine the State Water Plan, which costs taxpayers approximately $17 million to produce every 5 years.
 Cross-regional supply projects, like Vista Ridge, should only be allowed when every other option has been examined.
 In other words, let's give the State Water Plan some teeth.